Français

 There are three main types of smoke alarm: photovoltaic smoke alarms and ionization smoke alarms.
 There are also combination ionization / photoelectric alarms.
 All three types are accepted by our program.

-How does the smoke and CO alarm recycling process work?
+How does the smoke and CO alarm recycling process work in BC?

 ♻️

-Drop off your unwanted, broken or expired alarms at your nearest recycling location.
-Each alarm recycling location will have a drop box where you can simply drop off your old alarms.
+BC residents can safely dispose of unwanted, broken or expired smoke and CO alarms by dropping them off at participating BC recycling locations.
+Each alarm recycling location has a drop box where you can simply drop off your old alarms.
 These sites include bottle depots, private recycling businesses, retail stores, local government facilities, and fire departments across British Columbia.
-It’s free to drop off your smoke or carbon monoxide (CO) alarm for recycling.
+It’s free to drop off your smoke or CO alarm for safe recycling and disposal.
+This service is currently available only in British Columbia.

 Find a Recycling Location